Laundry Room Etiquette and Capacity at George Mason University

 Why It Matters

-The GMU situation illustrates how infrastructure shortfalls in campus housing can create social friction among residents.
-What appears to be a behavioral problem, students not picking up their laundry on time, is amplified by a system operating at or beyond capacity.
-Resolving the conflict requires addressing the underlying supply-demand imbalance, not just establishing etiquette norms.
+The GMU situation illustrates how a constrained shared resource can generate social friction in residential housing.
+What looks like a behavioral problem, students not picking up their laundry on time, is amplified by a system operating at or near capacity.
+Easing the friction ultimately depends on addressing the supply-demand imbalance, not just on establishing etiquette norms.